MicLieg/LinuxGSM-Docs/networking/ip-address.md

 # IP Address

-Depending upon the configuration of your server you may need to be more aware of its IP address configuration and how it relates to your game server.&#x20;
+Depending upon the configuration of your server you may need to be more aware of its IP address configuration and how it relates to your game server.

 {% hint style="success" %}
 This guide is not designed to be an in-depth guide to networking, instead focusing on parts relevant to game servers.